NikosKats/NikosKats.github.io/_posts/2022-12-20-Neural-Networks-and-Deep-Learning.md

             Backpropagation’s goal  is to adjust the weights of the connections in such a way as to minimize the difference between the predicted output of the network and the target output.
             A neural network in contrast with logistic regression that initializes its parameters with zero, has to randomly initialize its parameters in order to work.
 </p>

+A **partial derivative** is a derivative taken with respect to one variable, holding the other variables fixed.
+It allows you to see how much a function changes when you change one of its variables, while keeping the others constant.

+For example, consider a function f(x,y) that depends on two variables x and y.
+The partial derivative of f with respect to x is denoted as ∂f/∂x, and it represents the rate of change of f with respect to x, holding y constant.

+Similarly, the partial derivative of f with respect to y is denoted as ∂f/∂y, and it represents the rate of change of f with respect to y, holding x constant.

+Partial derivatives are often used in multivariate calculus and are a fundamental tool for understanding how functions of multiple variables behave.
+They are used in a wide range of applications, including optimization, engineering, and economics.

+In the context of mathematics and computer science, the term "convergence" typically refers to the process of approaching a specific value or set of values as a function of some variable.

+For example, if a sequence of numbers is said to converge to a particular value, it means that as the numbers in the sequence get further and further along, they get closer and closer to the specified value.
+Similarly, if an iterative algorithm is said to converge, it means that as the algorithm progresses through its iterations, the output or result of the algorithm approaches a specific value or set of values.

+In general, the concept of convergence is important in many areas of mathematics and computer science, as it allows us to understand how various processes and algorithms behave as they approach a specific result or set of results.

+Convergence is often used to analyze the behavior of algorithms and other processes, and to understand how they perform as they approach a specific result or set of results.

 ---

 <figure class="center">